everycure-org/matrix/docs/src/onboarding/pipeline.md

 ### Release

-Our release pipeline builds the final integrated Neo4J data product for consumption.
+Our release pipeline currently builds the final integrated Neo4J data product for consumption.
+We do not execute this as part of the default pipeline run but with a separate `-p release` execution as we do not want to release every pipeline data output.

+!!! info
+    If you wish to populate your local Neo4J instance with the output data for a release, populate the `RELEASE_VERSION` in your `.env` file and run `kedro run -p release -e cloud`.

 ## Environments